 Most functions of this driver work with a point list.
 The point list is a list of point addresses in the order that you desire to have conversions performed.
-A point address is a number specifying the channel of the AD12-8 and the AIM-16.
-The first 16 point addresses (0-15) refer to the AIM-16 channels for the AIM-16 attached to channel 0 of the AD12-8.
-The second 16 point addresses (16-31) refer to the 16 channels of the AIM-16 attached to channel 1 of the AD12-8, and so on.
+A point address is a number specifying the channel of the AIO8 and an AIM-16 or LVDT-8(if used).
+The first 16 point addresses (0-15) refer to the AIM-16 channels for an AIM-16 attached to channel 0 of the AIO8.
+The second 16 point addresses (16-31) refer to the 16 channels of an AIM-16 attached to channel 1 of the AIO8, and so on.
 Thus, with eight single ended A/D channels, a point address may be as large as 127.

-If your are using LVDT-8s, then the first eight point address (0-7) refer to the LVDT-8 attached to channel 0 of the AD12-8.
+If your are using LVDT-8s, then the first eight point address (0-7) refer to the LVDT-8 attached to channel 0 of the AIO8.
 The second eight point addresses are not used (8-15).
 Thus with eight single-ended A/D channels, a point address may still be as large as 127, but there would only be a maximum of 64 LVDT-8 channels.

 You may install point addresses into the point list in any order, or with multiple entries for the same point address.
-For example the order could be 15-12-12-11-9-127-1-1-0 etc. The order that point addresses are installed in the point list is the order in which you call the driver to install them.
+For example the order could be 15-12-12-11-9-127-1-10 etc. The order that point addresses are installed in the point list is the order in which you call the driver to install them.
 Each new entry is appended to the end of the list.